benmiller314/cdm2022spring/plans/lesson-01.md

 It's part of the [syllabus]({{site.github_url}}/uploads).

 ## 3. Write a short letter back to Ben.
-You can do this on the third page of that same survey, which you should still have open.
+Please do this on the **third page of that same survey**, which you should still have open.
+If you've misread the instructions and already turned it in, email's a good fallback option.

 Some considerations you might address include: